Smitha28/Titanic_LogisticRegression/README.md

 Click here to view my jupyter notebook interactively: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Smitha28/Titanic_LogisticRegression/master)

 This project will work through the definition of a Logistic Regression function in Python.
-After a summary of the equations that will be used, and a brief EDA of the "Titanic" data we will be using, you will be asked to define a number of functions which will, in sum, create a Logistic Regression.
+After a summary of the equations that will be used, and a brief EDA of the "Titanic" data, we would define a number of functions which will, in sum, create a Logistic Regression.
 A demonstration of sklearn's implementation of Logistic Regression will be executed at the end of the project.

 Code functions to do the following: